-EU NIS2 Directive: Comply with requirements
+EU NIS2 Directive: Prepare to meet the new requirements

 With the NIS2 Directive, mandatory security measures and reporting obligations will apply to many companies from October 2024 – even those not previously affected.

-The NIS2 Directive (Network and Information Systems 2 Directive) is a comprehensive piece of EU legislation designed to enhance cybersecurity across member states.
-From October 2024, it will replace the original 2016 NIS Directive, extending the scope of application to more critical sectors and setting higher security requirements.
+NIS2 establishes common rules for cybersecurity across various sectors and introduces more robust security requirements expanding the scope of application to more critical sectors, such as energy, transport, banking, and healthcare.
 In particular, digital service providers and platforms are now also included in the scope of NIS2, which significantly extends the reach of the directive.

 Is your company affected by the NIS2 Directive?